zoxpx/pxdocs/content/reference/release-notes/px-enterprise.md

 disableSearch: true
 ---

+### 1.7.0 (Staging)

+* IKS (IBM Kubernetes Service Support)
+* IBM Key Protect Support for Encrypted Volumes
+* Containerd runtime Interface (CRI) support
+* Automatic VM Datastore provisioning for CentOS ESXi VMs
+* Tiered Snapshots for managing volume snapshots on only lower cost media
+* Encryption support for shared volumes

+## 1.6.1.4
+This is a minor patch release with the following fixex/enhancements.

+* PWX-6655 - Fix to allow storageless nodes to reuse their node ids in k8s
+* PWX-6410 - Fix a bug where PX may detach unused loopback devices that are not owned by PX on restarts.
+* PWX-6713 - Allow update of per volume queue depth

+## 1.6.1.3
+ This is a minor patch release with the following fixex/enhancements.

+ * PWX-6697: Add support for automatic provisioning of disks on VMware virtual machines on non-Kubernetes clusters and Kubernetes clusters without vSphere Cloud Provider

+## 1.6.1.2

+This is a minor patch release with This is a minor patch release with the following fixes/enhancements.

+* PWX-6567 - Provide a parameter to disable discards during volume create
+* PWX-6559 - Provide ability to map services listening on port 9001 to another port

 ## 1.6.1.1

-This is a minor patch release with fixes issues around volume unmounts as well as pending commands to docker
+This is a minor patch release with fixes issues around volume unmounts as well as pending commands to docker.

 * PWX-6494 - Fix rare spurious volume unmounts of attached volumes in case of Portworx service restart under heavy load
 * PWX-6559 - Add a timeout for all commands to docker so they timeout if docker hangs or crashes.